 Blue Oyster Mushroom mycelium is hardy and aggressive and ready to fruit within two weeks.
-It grows well on any wood-based substrate – which is another reason to consider this species of fungi for your hobby mushroom growing.
+It grows well on any wood-based substrate – which is another reason to consider getting a blue oyster spawn to grow at home (you can get it here).
 It’s a great way to reuse wood and paper waste that would otherwise go to a landfill.
 Reduce, reuse, and recycle – all part of a zero-waste lifestyle that you can read more about in this blog.

 A hobby is fun and rewarding, and what could be more rewarding than reaping and enjoying a harvest of mushrooms that you grew yourself?

 This guide will tell you everything you need to know, including how to grow them, the health benefits of consuming them, and their nutritional values and uses.
 We will even include a few tantalizing Blue Oyster Mushroom recipe ideas.

 Let’s dig in and see what we can unearth.

 - 3 Blue Oyster Mushrooms: Benefits and Uses

 - 4 How to Grow Blue Oyster Mushrooms at Home

 What are Blue Oyster Mushrooms?